By Joel M. Vance

 Don’t be limited to your prepared questions.
 If something comes up that’s interesting follow up and ask the subject to elaborate.

 Nod to show interest – it doesn’t mean you necessarily agree, but that you are getting what is being said.
 Perhaps the most important tip on interviewing is what I call the Pregnant Pause.
 If an answer seems short or incomplete, nod as if you expect more and let the silence drag on.
 People can’t stand this and unless they are very experienced at evading answers, will rush to fill the silence with more talk.

 If the subject gives an evasive or incomplete answer, come back to it later on and ask the same question, perhaps in a different way: “Now, you said a while ago that such-and-such.
 I’m not sure I understood that.
 Explain what you meant.”

 In our business we rarely have an adversarial interview, but on those occasions where you try to pin someone down on a sensitive subject, tape it so there can be no argument later on as to what was said.
 If it is a friendly interview and the subject says something dumb, I have no problem with letting the person see the copy and suggest changes – doesn’t mean I’ll accept them, but I do want the story to be accurate and I don’t want to embarrass the subject unless he or she deserves it.

 Always finish an interview by saying, “Is there anything we haven’t covered, anything you’d like to add?”

 If you’ve done it right, the answer is, “I think we’ve covered everything and then some.” ◊

 Joel Vance is a freelance writer, book author and columnist.
-He is a past president and historian of OWAA and a recipient of the Ham Brown, Excellence in Craft and Jade of Chiefs awards.
+He is a past president and historian of OWAA and a recipient of the Ham Brown, Excellence in Craft and Circle of Chiefs awards.